 What effect did these changes have?

 Depending on where people live there may be no change, less or more aircraft.
-To help explain we provided information and opportunities to learn more:
+To help explain we have provided information and opportunities to learn more:

 Our Dual Runway data sheet.

 Our Runway Data Sheet pages include a Runway Data Sheet that explains operations.

 Also available on our Runway Data Sheet pages datasheets that show an experience of operations in 2015, 2016, 2017, 2018 and 2019.
 There is a datasheet covering each of the seven Preferred Noise Routes (four westerly with combined Runway 1 and Runway 2 departures and three easterly) and an Arrivals sheet (2016, 2017, 2018 and 2019).
 These sheets show experienced frequencies, heights and noise contours experienced.